Student performance analysis of virtual introductory calculus-based physics class: Introduction

-However, the concern of the virtual teaching modalities is on the assessments.~\cite{suta, hasan} There are various functionalities (lockdown browser, plagiarism checker, online proctoring software's, \textit{etc.}) built into learning management systems (LMS) to support assessments and minimize (or stop) possible academic integrity issues.~\cite{lms1, lms2, lms3, lms4, lms5, lms6} The problem is non of those can be used with calculus-based physics assessments because students must solve very detailed problems that include drawing diagrams, building mathematical models, and finding algebraic solutions.
-Therefore, it is extremely important that assessments (quizzes and exams) be proctored in real-time (or live).
+However, the main concern of the virtual teaching modalities lies in the assessments.~\cite{suta, hasan} There are various functionalities (lockdown browser, plagiarism checker, online proctoring software, \textit{etc.}) built into learning management systems (LMS) to support assessments and minimize or freeze possible academic integrity issues.~\cite{lms1, lms2, lms3, lms4, lms5, lms6} The problem is non of those plagiarism functionalities can be used in calculus-based physics assessments because students must solve very detailed problems that include drawing diagrams, building mathematical models, applying critical approaches, and finding algebraic solutions.
+In this paper, we address the importance of real-time proctoring implementation to overcome those problems.

-Another important question is the correlation of student's background knowledge of basic physics concepts and calculus with the performance in the assessments of calculus-based physics classes.~\cite{bkp1, bkp2} This question becomes one of the heated discussion topics when setting the prerequisites for the introductory calculus-based physics courses at the university level.
-Usually, at community colleges, only pre-calculus is a prerequisite and calculus-I is a co-requisite when registering for calculus-based physics I (calculus-based mechanics).
-There are no prerequisites of physics at the high school level or conceptual physics at the university level and it only recommends students to complete a conceptual physics class only if one does not have a high school physics background.
-Most students register for calculus-based physics-I (calculus-based Mechanics) without a proper understating of the level of the class.
-Therefore, it is important to investigate the correlation of student's background knowledge of conceptual physics and calculus to the performance of calculus-based Mechanics (Physics I).
+Another important question is the correlation of students' background knowledge of basic physics concepts and prior proficiency in calculus towards the performance on the assessments.~\cite{bkp1, bkp2} This question becomes one of the heated topics when setting the prerequisites for university-level introductory calculus-based physics courses.
+Usually, at community colleges, only pre-calculus is a pre-requisite and calculus-I is a co-requisite for registering for the calculus-based physics I. There are no pre-requisites for conceptual physics or high school level but, it is recommended to complete the conceptual physics class prior to registration if students have no high school physics background.
+That means most students registered for calculus-based physics-I have no proper understating of the level of the class materials and expectations.
+Therefore, we investigate the correlation between students' prior knowledge of conceptual physics and their proficiency in calculus towards the academic achievement of calculus-based physics I (Mechanics) class.